-In England and Wales, faecal occult blood (FOB) test is offered between 60-74.
+In England, Wales, and Northern Ireland, postal screening tests are offered between 60-74.
 Bowel scope screening is offered at 55 at some centres.

-In Scotland, FOB screening is offered from 50-74.
+In Scotland, FIT screening is offered from 50-74.

 Older people can also request a test kit.
 Screening tests are also available privately at any age.